Juan Martín del Potro: 2009: US Open champion, ATP Tour Finals final, top 5

-At the 2009 Wimbledon Championships, his poor grass-court form from the past continued, as he went down to unseeded Lleyton Hewitt in the second round.
-In the Davis Cup quarter-final against the Czech Republic, del Potro won his matches against Ivo Minář and Berdych in straight sets, but Argentina still lost the tie 2–3, eliminating them from the competition.
+At the 2009 Wimbledon Championships, he lost to unseeded Lleyton Hewitt in the second round.
+In the Davis Cup quarterfinal against the Czech Republic, del Potro won his matches against Ivo Minář and Berdych in straight sets, but Argentina still lost the tie 2–3.
 A few weeks later, he defeated Hewitt and Fernando González en route to the Washington final.
 He successfully defended his title against top-seeded Wimbledon finalist Andy Roddick to win his second tournament of the year and become the first player since Andre Agassi to win back-to-back Washington titles.
-Del Potro played the following week at the Masters 1000 in Montreal, where he was seeded sixth, defeating world No. 2 Nadal in the quarterfinals, his second win in a row over Nadal.
+At the Masters 1000 in Montreal, he beat world No. 2 Nadal in the quarterfinals, his second consecutive win over Nadal.
 He then defeated Roddick in the semifinals, saving a match point, to advance to his first Masters 1000 final, and to improve his head-to-head record against Roddick to 3–0.
 In the final, he lost against Murray in three sets.
 He later withdrew from the next Masters 1000 event in Cincinnati due to fatigue.

-Seeded sixth at the 2009 US Open, del Potro began by defeating Juan Mónaco and Jürgen Melzer in straight sets, before dropping a set but defeating Köllerer to reach the fourth round.
+Seeded sixth at the US Open, del Potro began by defeating Juan Mónaco and Jürgen Melzer in straight sets, before dropping a set but defeating Köllerer to reach the fourth round.
 He defeated a resurgent Juan Carlos Ferrero to advance to the quarterfinals for the second consecutive year.
 Del Potro then advanced to the semifinals by defeating Marin Čilić.
 Del Potro was down a set and a break, before winning 17 of the final 20 games to win the match.
 His advance to the semifinals ensured his return to the top 5 in the rankings.
-He then easily defeated and crushed world No. 3 and reigning Australian Open champion Rafael Nadal in the semifinals to reach his first Grand Slam final.
+He then crushed world No. 3 and reigning Australian Open champion Rafael Nadal in the semifinals, to reach his first Grand Slam final.
 This was his third consecutive victory over Nadal and made him the first Argentine to reach a Grand Slam singles final since Mariano Puerta at the 2005 French Open.
-In the finals, del Potro rallied from a set and a break down to defeat world No. 1 and five-time defending champion Roger Federer in five sets; his first victory over Federer after six previous defeats, and Federer's first loss in the US Open since 2003.
+In the final, del Potro rallied from a set and a break down to defeat world No. 1 and five-time defending champion Roger Federer in five sets; his first victory over Federer after six previous defeats, and Federer's first loss in the US Open since 2003.
 Del Potro stated, "Since [I was] young, I dream with this and take trophy with me", said del Potro, who became the first Argentine male to win the title since Guillermo Vilas in 1977.
 "I did my dream, and it's unbelievable moment.
 It's amazing match, amazing people.
 Everything is perfect."
 After the match, Federer praised del Potro; "I thought he hung in there and gave himself chances and, in the end, was the better man."